SystemsApproach/tcpcc/design.rst

 its codec.
 This is the core idea of TCP-friendly rate control (TFRC), which extends the concepts of TCP congestion avoidance to applications that more naturally send packets at a specific rate (e.g., the bitrate produced by a video codec at a given quality level).
+TFRC is typically integrated into RTP, an alternative transport protocol for real-time streaming.
 We will see examples of such mechanisms in Chapter 6.

-Interestingly, some video applications that might at first seem like a natural fit for TFRC actually just use TCP; see the discussion of DASH above for example.
+Interestingly, many video applications that might at first seem like a natural fit for RTP-with-TFRC actually use TCP (see the discussion of DASH above for example).
+The two approaches are similar in that the application adjusts its sending rate (by adjusting its coding rate) based on how the transport protocol responds to congestion.
+DASH runs on top of regular TCP (which as we'll see in Chapter 4 makes no attempt to sustain a smooth sending rate), where as RTP-with-TFRC tries to sustain a more consistent rate while being "fair" with respect to the TCP flows it is competing against.
+(More on fairness in the next section.)
+The key factor in whether to use RTP-with-TFRC or DASH-over-TCP is how much buffer-induced delay the application can tolerate, with interactive videoconferencing preferring RTP and video-on-demand preferring DASH-over-TCP.

 Control-based versus Avoidance-based
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~